Wait-Less Offline Tuning and Re-solving for Online Decision Making: Appendix

 \part{Appendix}

 \parttoc

 \paragraph{Structure of the Appendix} We organize the appendix as follows.
-In \textbf{Section \ref{app:foundation}}, we introduce the foundation analysis for LP-based method and first-order method for the discussion of our framework; \textbf{Section \ref{app:framework}} presents the cohesive mathematical framework which unify all the OLP methods, and the unique properties derived from our parallel multi-phase algorithm; \textbf{Section \ref{app:main}} combines all the previous results and proves the main results in our paper; \textbf{Section \ref{app:addexp}} provides some auxiliary results and technical support in the previous three parts.
+In \textbf{Section \ref{app:foundation}}, we present some primary results for the OLP problem and the foundation analysis for LP-based and first-order methods; \textbf{Section \ref{app:framework}} characterizes the unique properties from our parallel multi-phase structure, and presents the cohesive mathematical framework which decomposes the performance metrics to unify all the OLP methods; \textbf{Section \ref{app:main}} demonstrates the outline of \cref{alg:main-2}, combines all the previous results and proves the main results in our paper; \textbf{Section \ref{app:addexp}} provides auxiliary results and technical support for the previous three sections; \textbf{Section \ref{app: supp_exp}} includes supplementary experiments of more general input distributions and comparisons with recent algorithms.